netEmmanuel/apolitical_ds_internship_assement/README.md

-# Apolitical data science internship assement: Project Overview
+# Apolitical data science internship assement
 * Scraped apolitical website article using python and selenium
 * Engineered features from the articles to identify major keywords.
 * Data Cleaning